Create A Brain-Friendly Classroom With These 8 Tips

 6. Leverage inquiry-based learning and a growth mindset

 While repetition is a proven brain-based learning strategy (practice makes perfect), it’s not always that simple.
 Thanks to dopamine release and the consolidation of relational memories, students are more likely to remember and understand what they learn if they find it compelling or have a part in figuring it out for themselves.
 In addition, when students have some choices in the way they will study or report on something, their motivation will increase and stress will diminish.
 They will be more accepting of their errors, motivated to try again, and less self-conscious about asking questions.

-Useful here in inquiry learning (as well as traditional, academic’ classrooms) is to help students development healthy mindsets.
-Whatever you want to call it: Growth mindset, failing forward, or taking ‘genius risks,’ mindset is everything in life and mastering this can disarm ‘school’ and help students cultivate a love of learning.
+Whatever you want to call it: Growth mindset, failing forward, or taking ‘genius risks,’ mindset is everything in life, and mastering this can disarm ‘school’ and help students cultivate a love of learning.

 7. Reduce stress